EXMOOR COTTAGE HOLIDAYS

 Melanie & John have both attended "Welcome Host" courses and are entitled to display the Welcome Host and Welcome to Excellence logos.
 They are attracted by the ideals of self-sufficiency and 'the good life' and try to combine these with their business.
 Their mission is to provide good quality accommodation in a safe, welcoming and pleasant environment; with an emphasis on good decorations, furnishings and equipment, attractive surroundings, excellent customer service and sustainability.

 We don’t just provide accommodation, we offer a beautiful place to stay and our personal attention to ensure that you have a memorable holiday.
-We don’t live on site but visit every day to help with your enquiries and provide a chambermaid service (unless you prefer not to be disturbed!).
-We have a good knowledge of Exmoor and North Devon and are very happy to share this with you to help you plan your days out, and help arrange services such as taxi, guided tours, fishing trips, vehicle repairs, and horse-riding – and we always have some special deals that we have arranged just for our guests.
-We can help light the fire in your cottage, show you how to keep it going, and offer a free service wash and dry so that you can enjoy your day to the full.
-We are happy to show you the wild flora and fauna on site, and usually have some nets to catch the wildlife in the pond.
-If you don’t want to do anything while you are here, we can provide extra house-keeping services including towel hire, B&B and cottage cleaning, and we can arrange dog or baby-sitting in the evening so that you can enjoy that special meal or show at the theatre – but if you just want self-catering and don’t need our help, then that’s OK too!
+We don’t live on site but visit most days to help with your enquiries.
+We have a good knowledge of Exmoor and North Devon and are happy to help you plan your days out; recommend attractions and services (e.g. taxi, guided tours, fishing trips, best cream teas, historic buildings, adventure activities, etc.) and often have special deals arranged just for our guests.
+We can show you how to light the fire in your cottage and keep it going, and usually offer (charged extra) towel hire, cottage cleaning, more logs and kindling, and service wash and dry, so that you can enjoy your holidays to the full.

 Exmoor Cottage Holidays is more than just a business to us, it is a way of life.
-We love what we do, feel lucky to work in such beautiful surroundings and really enjoy meeting our guests and helping them to get the most out of their holiday.
-Three generations of our family are involved: our youngest son Alfie helps out by cleaning and mowing lawns in the summer; our daughter Isobel is a very good chambermaid and often services the cottages; our middle son Henry (who we expect will one day take over) works with us full-time whilst also taking an apprenticeship in Building Repairs & Maintenance at Petroc College; and Johns mother Joan provides guidance based upon many years experience in retail & hospitality.
+We love what we do, feel lucky to work in such beautiful surroundings and really enjoy meeting our guests.
+Three generations of our family are involved: our youngest son Alfie helps out with gardening in the summer, our daughter Bella helps Melanie cleaning the cottages; and John's mother Joan provides guidance based upon many years of experience in retail and hospitality.

 We take your safety very seriously.
 We check the children’s play area every day, make a written inspection every three months and have an independent inspection every year by RoSPA (the Royal Society for the Prevention of Accidents).
 We check the stoves and the smoke & carbon monoxide detectors in the cottages between each stay, and fully service all stoves, flues and chimneys every year (the Rayburn in the Farmhouse is serviced every six months).
 The fire-fighting equipment in the cottages and laundry room is inspected yearly by a BAFE (British Approvals for Fire Equipment) registered contractor.
 Every year we undertake a comprehensive Risk Assessment of the cottages and grounds, and test all portable electrical appliances; and periodically we have all the electrical wiring inspected by a NAPIT (National Association of Professional Inspectors & Testers) registered contractor.
 The business is insured with reputable insurers NFU (National Farmers Union) including Public and Employers Liability.
 All records are available for your inspection on request.